• About

 Tags

-baking, cookies, food, gingerbread, heart, recipe, tea, teacup
+baking, cookies, food, heart, recipe, tea, teacup

 I live 500 miles away from my hometown and miss my dear sister, Donna.
 Boo hoo.
 I was delighted to find a teacup in her favorite shade of yellow at the local thrift store last week.
 So of course I had to decorate some Gingerbread cookies in yellow and gold to go with the teacup.
 The water for tea is in the kettle.
 All that is missing is my sister.
 The next time she visits, she will drink from this cup.